kulkarniaditya1002/Credit-Card-Fraud-Analysis-Prediction/README.md

   - `1` for fraud
   - `0` for non-fraud

-> **Note:** Due to confidentiality, the original features are unavailable.
-The provided features have been transformed using PCA.

 ### **Metadata & Pre-processing**
 - **Principal Components**: Features `V1` to `V28` are PCA-derived.
 - **`Time`**: Seconds elapsed between each transaction and the first transaction in the dataset.